-Good Decision has been working with organizational development and change management for over 30 years.
-We design customized games as learning tools for companies, organizations and authorities.
-That means, we adapt to the customer’s focus areas, values and graphic profile.
+Good Decision has worked with organisational development and change management for over 30 years.
+We design customised games as learning tools for companies, organisations and authorities.
+That means we adapt to the customer’s focus areas, values and graphic profile.

 - Implementation of directives, visions and values

-- Strengthening and/or changing corporate culture and codes of conduct
+- Strengthening and changing corporate culture and codes of conduct

 - Clarify brand

 - Implementation of organisational changes

 The Good Decision Game aims to clarify and convey important messages excitingly and engagingly.
 The game continues to live in the organisation to educate and engage people, managers and employees for many years.